abhayPS11/my-data/m.md

 ---

-title: PostgreSQL Deployment Using Custom Helm Chart (GKE Axion ARM64 Compatible)
+title: PostgreSQL Deployment Using Custom Helm Chart
 weight: 7

 ### FIXED, DO NOT MODIFY

-## layout: learningpathall
+layout: learningpathall
+---

 ## PostgreSQL Deployment Using Custom Helm Chart

-This guide explains how to deploy **PostgreSQL** on Kubernetes using a **custom Helm chart** with **persistent storage**, fully compatible with **GKE Axion (C4A Arm64)** nodes.
+This document explains how to deploy **PostgreSQL** on Kubernetes using a **custom Helm chart** with persistent storage.

----

-## Goal
+### Goal

-After completing this guide, your environment will include:
+After completing this guide, the environment will include:

-* PostgreSQL running inside Kubernetes
+- PostgreSQL running inside Kubernetes
-* Persistent storage using PVC (Axion-compatible)
+- Persistent storage using PVC
-* Secure credentials using Kubernetes Secrets
+- Secure credentials using Kubernetes Secrets
-* Ability to connect using `psql`
+- Ability to connect using psql
-* A clean, reusable Helm chart that works on ARM64
+- A clean, reusable Helm chart

----

-## Prerequisites
+### Prerequisites
 Ensure Kubernetes and Helm are working:

 ```console